 Notes: Sium suave (Water Parsnip) is a water loving wildflower that could be useful in a rain garden, where moist soil is consistent.
 Looks very similar to the very poisonous Water Hemlock so be very careful!

-Native to all of the continental US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to all of the continental US, RARE in much of the South: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).

 Requested by Edgewood Nursery.